caktus/jade-truffle/{{cookiecutter.project_slug}}/README.md

     (learningpower)$ inv aws.configure-eks-kubeconfig
 ```

-If you have done this in the past and you just need to switch to the correct cluster, run:
+If you have done this in the past, you just need to switch to the correct cluster, run:

 ```shell
     (learningpower)$ kubectl config use-context <ROLE_ARN>